ankitkpandey1/uringcore/README.md

 - Python 3.10+
 - Rust 1.70+

-**SQPOLL Mode:** Requires `CAP_SYS_ADMIN` or kernel 5.12+ with unprivileged SQPOLL. uringcore auto-detects availability and falls back to batched `io_uring_enter` when SQPOLL is unavailable.
+**SQPOLL Mode:** Requires `CAP_SYS_ADMIN` or kernel 5.12+ with unprivileged SQPOLL.
+SQPOLL often requires elevated privileges and may be unavailable on managed/cloud hosts; uringcore auto-detects SQPOLL capability and falls back to batched `io_uring_enter` when unsupported.
 This fallback is automatic and requires no configuration.

 ## Installation